 Canvass Your Area (Who You Gonna Call?)

 Most contractors will canvass (solicit) a storm-damaged neighborhood after a storm.
-Why not get ahead of the game?
+When it comes to roof restoration, why not get ahead of the game?
 Canvass before storm season or, better yet, as a storm forms that could come ashore.
 Let neighborhoods know about your storm restoration services and that you’d be happy to serve if the time comes.
 Be sure to know local solicitation codes.

 Let Your Compassion Show